 Overall, make sure that you get the machine that best suits your needs, and you should be happy with your purchase for a long time to come.

-The Gevi 12-Cup Programmable is a coffee maker with the features of a much more expensive model, and easily takes the top position on our list.
-The Chulux QF-CM801 is a great single-serve model but suffers from inconsistent quality that bumps it down to the second place.
-The BLACK+DECKER DCM600B is the best value for the money, coming with a design that is both simple to use and to clean.
-The Hamilton Beach 49981A looks great but usually doesn’t make great coffee.
-The BLACK+DECKER CM2035B suffers from a lot of problems and doesn’t provide much upside.
+The Gevi 12-Cup Programmable is a coffee maker with the features of a much more expensive model, and easily takes the top position on our list of best coffee makers under $50.
+The Chulux is a great single-serve model but suffers from inconsistent quality that bumps it down to second place.
+The BLACK+DECKER is the best value for the money, coming with a design that is both simple to use and to clean.
+The Hamilton Beach looks great but usually doesn’t make great coffee.
+The BLACK+DECKER suffers from a lot of problems and doesn’t provide much upside.

 Hopefully, our reviews of the best coffee makers under $50 have helped you understand what’s important when it comes to value coffee makers.
 It’s not always easy to shop online, but now that you’re informed, you should be able to find the model that’s best for you without breaking the bank.